SimonShamusRiley/HGSB/README.md

 ```
 devtools::install_github(repo = "IFAS-SCU/HGSB-R", dependencies = TRUE)
 ```

+Note that one of the packages - `{glmmTMB}` - has some known issues with dependencies, which may result in warnings or errors.
+If you encounter such issues, please refer to the section on "complications" found [here](https://glmmtmb.github.io/glmmTMB/).

 For a **minimal installation**, which omits many packages used in the example analysis (and thus which will require installation later), simply omit the `dependencies = TRUE` argument (*do not* set dependencies to `FALSE`):